osmcode/osmcoastline/man/osmcoastline.md

     projections are currently not supported.
 Default is 4326.

 -S, --write-segments=FILENAME
-:   Write out all coastline segments to the given file.
+:   Write out all coastline segments to the specified file.
 Segments are
     connections between two points.
 The segments are written in an internal format intended for use with the **osmcoastline_segments** program only.
 The file includes all segments actually in the OSM data and only